schwartzpub/schwartzpub.github.io/index.md

 sidebar:
     nav: posts
 title: The Schwartz Pub
+tagline: An IT Blog for thoughts, ideas, projects, and other life happenings.
+header:
+  overlay_image: /assets/images/logo_cropped.png
+  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---
-This is a blog where I will be posting about various thoughts, ideas, projects, and other life happenings.